MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **View memory**

-You may need to examine memory to identify an issue or to inspect variables, pointers, etc. You can display memory by typing one of the following **d\* &lt;address&gt;** commands.
+You may need to examine memory to identify an issue or to inspect variables, pointers, and so on.
+You can display memory by typing one of the following **d\* &lt;address&gt;** commands.

 <table>
 <colgroup>